What is Drug Possession?

 Possession in law is made out if you had knowledge and control of the drug, which can be proven by direct or circumstantial evidence.
 The strength of your case will depend on your individual circumstances.
 Contact one of our experienced criminal defence lawyers to determine the options available to you.

-Investigation of Drug Possession Charges in Surrey
+Investigation of Drug Possession Charges in Saskatchewan

 Police may initiate a drug possession investigation for a number of reasons.
 Two of the most common events that prompt these investigations are traffic stops and you being lawfully arrested for another offence.

-During a traffic stop, if the police observe or smell a drug in your vehicle, they may have grounds to arrest you and/or your passengers for drug possession charges, followed by a more thorough search of the vehicle.
+During a traffic stop, if the police or the RCMP observe or smell a drug in your vehicle, they may have grounds to arrest you and/or your passengers for drug possession charges, followed by a more thorough search of the vehicle.
 Similarly, if you have been placed under arrest lawfully, the police can search your person and you may be charged with drug possession if drugs are found on you.

 After the police have gathered their evidence, they will arrest you if they believe you are the perpetrator.
 If you are not present at the scene, police will track you down or issue a warrant for your arrest.